houdiniproject/houdini/docs/translations.md

 [roles.new.yml](config/locales/en/roles.new.yml), as big as it is, has the key `full_permissions_including_bank_payouts` .

+Note that HTML tags will be turned into HTML entities, i.e. `<` gets turned into `&lt`.
+Generally, you'd want to avoid using HTML tags in your translations, but in some cases, it's necessary - for example if there is a bolded word in the middle of the string.
+In that case, the source key must end in `_html`.
+This is a requirement of Rails.

 5. Replace the strings from the components with their corresponding keys.

 Examples: